edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 ### Unsupported file formats

-The site also uses a number of file formats that are not supported by modern browser.
+The site also uses a number of file formats that are not supported by modern browsers.
 Some examples:

 - The [living room](https://ziklies.home.xs4all.nl/woonk/e-woon03.html) features a clickable TV-set that is supposed to open a [Quicktime video](http://fileformats.archiveteam.org/wiki/Quicktime) in a pop-up window.
 In the latest (77.0.1) version of the Firefox browser, it triggers the following message: